Building Useful Evaluations for AI Agents

 - Whether to score results via heuristics, LLM-as-a-judge, or human annotation.

-, you can build custom evals via:
+In judgeval, you can build custom evals via:

-Custom scorers: powerful & flexible, define your own scoring logic in code, with LLMs, or a combination of both.
+Custom Scorers: powerful & flexible, define your own scoring logic in code, with LLMs, or a combination of both.

-Classifier scorers: lightweight, simple LLM-as-judge scorers that classify outputs according to natural language criteria.
+Prompt Scorers: lightweight, simple LLM-as-judge scorers that classify outputs according to natural language criteria.

 What should I use evals for?